 After reading all about cookies, be sure to check out What’s Cooking America’s many Cookie Recipes and How To Make Perfect Cookies – Secrets To Making Perfect Cookies.

-Each country has its own word for "cookie."
-What we know as cookies are called biscuits in England and Australia, in Spain they're galletas, Germans call them keks or Plätzchen for Christmas cookies, and in Italy there are several names to identify various forms of cookies including amaretti and biscotti, and so on.
-The name cookie is derived from the Dutch word koekje, meaning "small or little cake."
+In America, a cookie is described as a thin, sweet, usually small cake.
+By definition, a cookie can be any of a variety of hand-held, flour-based sweet cakes, either crisp or soft.
+Each country has its own word for “cookie.”
+We know as cookies are called biscuits in England and Australia, in Spain they’re galletas.
+Germans call them keks or Plzchen for Christmas cookies, and in Italy there are several names to identify various forms of cookies including amaretti and biscotti, and so on.
+The name cookie is derived from the Dutch word koekje, meaning “small or little cake.”
 Biscuit comes from the Latin word bis coctum, which means, “twice baked.”

 According to culinary historians, the first historic record of cookies was their use as test cakes.
 A small amount of cake batter was baked to test the oven temperature.

 7th Century A.D. – The earliest cookie-style cakes are thought to date back to 7th century Persia A.D. (now Iran), one of the first countries to cultivate sugar (luxurious cakes and pastries in large and small versions were well known in the Persian empire).
 According to historians, sugar originated either in the lowlands of Bengal or elsewhere in Southeast Asia.
 Sugar spread to Persia and then to the Eastern Mediterranean.
 With the Muslim invasion of Spain, then the Crusades and the developing spice trade, the cooking techniques and ingredients of Arabia spread into Northern Europe.